center-for-threat-informed-defense/sightings_ecosystem/docs/key-results.rst

 ------------------

 In Sightings 1.0, we had around 1.1M normalized sightings.
-Sightings 2.0 has around 1.6M sightings, and nearly twice as many unique techniques.
+Sightings 2.0 has around 1.6M sightings and nearly twice as many unique techniques.
 This provides the Center with a more comprehensive view of what techniques are being used in the wild.
 Out of 201 core Enterprise techniques, we saw 173 techniques, or 86% of the ATT&CK Framework, in our data.